Junior Cash ISA - Summary Box & Product Details

 - However, there is no guarantee that this favourable tax treatment will be maintained in the future.

-Can I transfer my Monmouthshire Building Society Junior Cash ISA to another Junior ISA provider?
+Can I transfer my Monmouthshire Building Society Junior Cash ISA to another Junior Cash ISA provider?

-- You can transfer your account to a different account provider at any time, free of charge, provided that your chosen new account provider agrees to the transfer.
-Subject to the above, on your written instruction and within any time limit specified by you (subject to a maximum period of 30 days), we will transfer the whole balance of your existing account to the new account provider.
+- Yes.
+You can transfer your account to a different account provider at any time, free of charge, provided that your chosen new account provider agrees to the transfer.
+Subject to the above, on your written instruction, we will transfer the whole balance of your existing account to the new account provider.
 Please note that partial transfers are not permitted.

 - In addition, where transfers from a different account provider are accepted by us, these will also be free of charge.